 Tron Black is a serial entrepreneur and programmer focusing on blockchain technology.
 Black founded CoinCPA in 2013 which acts as an accounting system for cryptocurrencies.
 Black also started several other successful companies.

 Legitimate business partnerships are always a good sign for a cryptocurrency.
 Additionally, partnerships can increase visibility of the project and expand the user base of the network.
 Ravencoin currently does not have any established partnerships since it is a new project.

 However, Ravencoin has gotten some good press since launching.
-Ravencoin became known by the larger cryptocurrency community when Overstock CEO Patrick Byrne stated the company invested millions of dollars into the development of Ravencoin.
+RVN became known by the larger cryptocurrency community when Overstock CEO Patrick Byrne stated the company invested millions of dollars into the development of Ravencoin.
 Additionally, Overstock apparently purchased 60 million RVN.
-Although nothing has been announced yet, many are speculating of a partnership between Ravencoin and Overstock.com or one of its’ other cryptocurrency investments.
+Although nothing has been announced yet, many are speculating of a partnership between RVNand Overstock.com or one of its’ other cryptocurrency investments.

 The following are Ravencoin’s main competitors:

-What differentiates Ravencoin?
+What differentiates RVN?
 What advantages does this project possess?

 - Since Ravencoin is going to be designed specifically to transfer assets, there will be commands built in to protect assets from being destroyed accidentally (an issue not solved by other cryptocurrencies).

 - On the network, it will be easy for any one user to issue, track and transfer assets.

 - RVN is currently only listed on three exchanges and cannot be purchased by most people.
 It is expected that the price will rise once RVN gets listed on some of the bigger exchanges.
 The current three exchanges are CryptoBridge, Nanex and Graviex.